sidf3ar/Pair/README.md

-matching-pairs
+Pairs
 ==============

-Matching Pairs - HTML5 Game
+Pairs - HTML5 Game

 Based on the old and popular mechanic of matching similar shapes to score points, Matching Pairs tests how fast you can do this by measuring your time taken as your score.